 The school has 1-hour sessions dedicated to professional development each Wednesday for teachers/staff to attend (30 days for 1-hour each).
 Additionally, sites use portions of their return to school teacher work days for professional development.

 Davis Joint Unified School District focuses on professional growth offerings on our mission and objectives.
 Our focus is given to professional learning that promotes DJUSD goals of 21st Century Teaching and Learning, Closing the Opportunity and Achievement Gaps, and Creating Safe and Inclusive Environments.
 DJUSD goals also include professional learning structures that support teaching and learning that will build student competencies identified within our Graduate Profile.
 These areas of focus were developed with wide-scale stakeholder input and are embedded within our Local Control Accountability Plan.

 Davis Joint Unified School District uses a variety of professional learning models to engage staff in their continued growth.
 Built on the foundation of internal expertise and consultants from outside our district, staff have opportunities during the school year and summer to complete professional development learning episodes and time to implement best practices learned.
 These activities are supported by federal, state, and local funding as well as generous local parcel taxes.
 The professional growth occurring in Davis Joint Unified School District has a heavy emphasis on collaboration where time is reserved weekly for dedicated site-based staff collaboration in grade level or departmental teams under the direction of site administrators.
 Staff also has the opportunity to collaborate with grade-level/content peers.
 Davis Joint Unified School District also has instructional coaches that provide professional growth opportunities with model lessons, collaborative planning, and in-context learning.
 Examples of recent Davis Joint Unified School District professional learning include:

-- Comprehensive site focuses on the foundational understanding, implementation, and sustenance of MTSS and PBIS - Next Generation Science Standards (NGSS) - Ethnic Studies Institute to develop and support Ethnic Studies teachers, in addition to Ethnic Studies framework and curricular supports from the UC Davis History Project - Reading Apprenticeship literacy series and mentorship through WestEd - UC Davis Mathematics Project Teacher Leadership program (K-12) trained math teachers, instructional coaches, and some administration in the Common Core State Standards and progression of mathematical practices - Elementary and Secondary Summits, where DJUSD staff-led sessions in best practices and promising innovation pilots - Yolo County Mental Health First Aid - National Equity Project to support the DJUSD Administrative Leadership Team, students, and staff in developing capacity as equity leaders - Mindful Schools where each site sent a team to learn mindfulness practices for school settings - Elementary and Secondary Canvas resource pages - K-6 formative assessment and personalized curriculum using the i-Ready Diagnostic Assessment platform - Site developed training (TK 12) based upon needs articulated by staff, parents, and students to meet specific needs and goals.
-Sites develop professional growth with the support of outside expertise, district leadership, and staff
+- District-wide Training for Universal Design for Learning (UDL) with two Professional Development days in August of 2023 and monthly site trainings with CAST. - Next Generation Science Standards (NGSS) - Ethnic Studies Institute to develop and support Ethnic Studies teachers, in addition to Ethnic Studies framework and curricular supports from the UC Davis History Project - UC Davis Mathematics Project Teacher Leadership program (K-12) trained math teachers, instructional coaches, and some administration in the Common Core State Standards and progression of mathematical practices - Secondary Summits, where DJUSD staff-led sessions in best practices and promising innovation pilots - Yolo County Mental Health First Aid - National Equity Project to support the DJUSD Administrative Leadership Team, students, and staff in developing capacity as equity leaders - Mindful Schools where each site sent a team to learn mindfulness practices for school settings